 In this blog on What is SEM?
 We are pretty sure that many readers here are curious about the pricing when it comes to SEM.
 Well, it is more complex than it seems.

 If your SEM campaign is effective and if customers are liking your product, brand, content, etc., Google will drop the prices and help you achieve higher visibility at a lower cost.

 However, instead of this dynamic pricing, you can also opt for a set-and-forget pricing structure.
 Here, Google will issue small increments in the price, and this goes hand in hand with what the other companies are doing as well.
 At the end of it, either way, SEM is a highly effective way to drive amazing value via good return on investment (ROI).

 Read our salary study on PPC Analyst in our statistical blog on PPC Analyst Salary.

 So, how does one keep the costs low?

-The problem is, many small-scale marketers feel that they are paying a lot of money and getting a lot less in return.
+The problem is, that many small-scale marketers feel that they are paying a lot of money and getting a lot less in return.
 This could be because of the fact that they do not really understand how they can set a maximum budget for AdWords.
-Following are some of the important points one must consider when working on keeping the costs low:
+The following are some of the important points that you must consider when working on keeping the costs low: